alexbirkett/kiwi-java/README.md

 # kiwi-java
-A Java port of the [Kiwi](https://github.com/nucleic/kiwi), a C++ implementation of the Cassowary constraint solving algorithm
+A Java port of the [Kiwi C++](https://github.com/nucleic/kiwi) implementation of the Cassowary constraint solving algorithm

 ## Background
 This project was created by porting [Kiwi](https://github.com/nucleic/kiwi) line for line to Java.
 The objective is to create a faster Java implementation of the Cassowary constraint solving algorithm.